sanskar10100/TaskCheck/README.md

 # TaskCheck
-A simplistic productivity focused Android App that allows you to create and organize your daily tasks.
+A minimalistic productivity focused Android App that allows you to create and organize your daily tasks.

+The app uses a Recyclerview to display the list of tasks to the user.
+When the user first opens the app, a snackbar intro is displayed about how to mark a task as completed.
+The rest of the UI is extremely intuitive and can be grasped at the first look.

 ---

-## Currently in Active Development!
-Keep checking for more progress!
+## Multiple Features being developed actively.
+Make sure to check for updates in the release section.

 Huge shoutout to [Pranjal](https://github.com/Pranjal-codes) who inspired me to make this app.